Social NCE: Contrastive Learning of Socially-aware Motion Representations: Conclusion

 \section{Conclusion}

-In this work, we present a contrastive learning method for socially-aware motion representation learning in the multi-agent context.
-The proposed Social-NCE loss, combined with safety-driven negative sampling, consistently boosts the performance of recent human trajectory forecasting and crowd navigation algorithms in various settings.
-The strength of our method suggests that incorporating negative data augmentations by means of contrastive learning can be a promising alternative to conventional interactive data collections for building robust neural motion models.
-We hope this approach will also be useful for other sequential decision problems that involve complex spatial-temporal dynamics but are short of critical data.
+In this work, we present a contrastive method for learning socially-aware motion representations.
+The proposed Social-NCE loss, combined with our sampling strategy, significantly boosts the performance of recent human trajectory forecasting and crowd navigation algorithms.
+Our result suggests that learning from the opposite by means of negative data augmentations can be a promising alternative to the traditional interactive data collection for robust sequential predictions.